zeyneb-chiha/Deep-Learning-based-Thigh-limb-Muscle-Segmentation-for-Reproducible-Volume-Quantification/README.md

 ![Screenshot from 2021-10-27 21-25-23](https://user-images.githubusercontent.com/53334878/139141826-f48b9047-632b-4e0b-b8f7-55582fe1381a.png)

-To meet our goal, we follow recent state of the art methods in the medical imaging domain.
-In particular, our method is based on recent work published by SIMS team, the Interactive Few-Shot Siamese Network (IFSS-Net) (Dawood et al., [2020](https://arxiv.org/pdf/2011.13246.pdf)). at LS2N, ECN, where my internship took place.
+Our method is based on recent work published by SIMS team, the Interactive Few-Shot Siamese Network (IFSS-Net) (Dawood et al., [2020](https://arxiv.org/pdf/2011.13246.pdf)). at LS2N, ECN, where my internship took place.
 However, IFSS-Net model is applied on low-limb muscle using images coming from Ultrasound (US) machine.